foo123/editor-grammar/grammar-reference.md

     4. `"type":"oneOrMore"`,  match any of the tokens `one or more` times (analogous to a regex: `(t1 | t2 | t3..)+` , where `t1`, `t2`, etc are also composite tokens)
     5. `"type":"alternation"`,  match any of the tokens (analogous to a regex: `(t1 | t2 | t3..)` , where `t1`, `t2`, etc are also composite tokens)
     6. `"type":"sequence"`,  match all the tokens in sequence (analogous to a regex: `(t1 t2 t3 ..)` , where `t1`, `t2`, etc are also composite tokens) else error
+    7. `"type":"positiveLookahead"`,  try to match the token without consuming the token and return whether succesful or not
+    8. `"type":"negativeLookahead"`,  try to match the token without consuming the token and return whether failed or not

 * a syntax token can contain (direct or indirect) `recursive references` to itself ( **note:** some rule factoring may be needed, to avoid grammar `left-recursion` or `ambiguity` )